-Students who complete an education program with a B.S. or B.A. degree with a cumulative GPA of 2.75 or higher, and have passed both the Foundations of Reading Test and edTPA are eligible for an initial educator license from the Wisconsin Department of Public Instruction.
+Students who complete an education program with a B.S. or B.A. degree with a cumulative GPA of 2.75 or higher, and have passed the edTPA and any other required tests are eligible for an initial educator license from the Wisconsin Department of Public Instruction."
 (Teacher Education Program Approval Rules and Appeal Procedure PI 34, Wisconsin Department of Public Instruction).
 Access licensure application and information at http://tepdl.dpi.wi.gov/licensing/apply-for-a-license.
 The student completes the online application (ELO) as directed after the completion of the edTPA and the completion of student teaching.